-Computer and Telecommunications Law Review has published Gabriela Kennedy and Karen H.F.
-Lee’s article on a statement issued by the Hong Kong Privacy Commissioner (PC) setting out advice on the collection of personal data by Stored Value Facilities (SVF) operators, as the first five stored value facility licenses were granted by the Hong Kong Monetary Authority (HKMA) under the Payment Systems and SVF Ordinance (Cap.
+Computer and Telecommunications Law Review has published Gabriela Kennedy’s article on a statement issued by the Hong Kong Privacy Commissioner (PC) setting out advice on the collection of personal data by Stored Value Facilities (SVF) operators, as the first five stored value facility licenses were granted by the Hong Kong Monetary Authority (HKMA) under the Payment Systems and SVF Ordinance (Cap.
 58) (PSSVFO) on 25 August 2016.

 Gabriela is the Asia editor of Computer and Telecommunications Law Review.